Korunova/space_mc_paper/README.md

 # License

-This repository is distributed for academic research purposes.
+This repository is released under the MIT License.

-Please cite the accompanying manuscript when using this code.

 ---